 Cité de l’architecture et du patrimoine

 This museum brings together 1,000 years of history in 8,000 m² of space, inviting visitors to explore France’s most remarkable buildings from the past to the present day!
-Thanks to its three galleries, it approaches architectural heritage from many angles, and regularly dedicates exhibitions to subjects as varied as stadiums and department stores (which are also open free of charge every first Sunday of the month)!
+Thanks to its three galleries, it approaches architectural heritage from a variety of angles, and regularly dedicates exhibitions to subjects as varied as stadiums and department stores (which are also open free of charge every first Sunday of the month)!

 📍Location: 1 Place du Trocadéro et du 11 Novembre, 75116 Paris